beginning of content

 High blood pressure

-If your blood pressure is high, you will need to follow the lifestyle recommendations to try to reduce it.
-You may also need to take medicine to help manage your blood pressure.
+If your blood pressure is high, follow the lifestyle recommendations to try to reduce it.
+Your doctor is also likely to prescribe medicine for high blood pressure.

-During your blood pressure check your doctor may check for heart arrhythmia.
+During your blood pressure review your doctor may check for arrhythmia (an irregular heartbeat).

 Cholesterol and lipids

 You should have your cholesterol and lipids checked every 5 years with a blood test.
-It should be checked every 1 to 2 years if you have a higher risk of CVD.
+It should be checked at least every 2 years if you have a higher risk of CVD and do not already take medicine.

 Type 2 diabetes

-You should be tested every 3 years to see if you have type 2 diabetes, or every 12 months if you are at increased risk.
+You should be tested every 3 years to see if you have type 2 diabetes, or every 12 months if your blood glucose has ever been high.
 Your doctor will organise a blood test to check your glucose level.

 Stroke

 Your doctor may ask you about symptoms and risk factors related to stroke.
-If you have atrial fibrillation or another reason to be at high risk of a stroke your doctor should assess you every 12 months.
-Your doctor may recommend medication for any risk factors you may have to reduce the chance of you having a stroke.
+If you have atrial fibrillation or another reason to be at high risk of stroke, your doctor may examine you and ask about your symptoms.
+They may recommend medicines for any risk factors you may have, to reduce the chance of you having a stroke.

 Immunisation